Skip to main content

 An alert is triggered by a specific action:

-For example, an actionable alert contains info to help take a follow up action: what, when, and why the pipeline broke (with a link to the error log):
+For example, an actionable alert contains information to help take a follow-up action: what, when, and why the pipeline broke (with a link to the error log):

 Airflow Slack notification